ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 startdate: 2021-07-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-07-01        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Johannes De Groeve"] # boxed
-helpers: ["Zsophia Koma", "Stacy Shinneman"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Zsophia Koma", "Stacy Shinneman"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["s.shinneman@uva.nl"]    # boxed, comma-separated list of contact email addresses for the host
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---